Liyan06/Liyan06.github.io/index.md

 My research focuses on Natural Language Processing (NLP).
 I am particularly interested in developing methods for text summarization and factual consistency, and applying NLP techniques to clinical domain.

-I have obtained my BS in Mathematics and I'm pursuing MS in Computer Science at [UT Austin](https://www.utexas.edu/).
+I have obtained my BS in Mathematics and I'm pursuing MS in Computer Science at [UT Austin](https://www.utexas.edu/) while doing my PhD.

 Visit my [blog](https://www.tangliyan.com/blog/) <i class="fa-solid fa-pen"></i> to find out what I've been working on recently as well as other updates.